Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Introduction

 The rest of the paper proceeds as follows.
-In Sec.\ref{problem formulation} we establish a DP problem by describing the state dynamics, the sufficient statistic of cooling zone preferences, period costs, and the Bellman Equation.
+In Sec.\ref{problem formulation} we establish a DP problem by describing the state dynamics, the sufficient statistic of cooling zone preferences, the period costs, and the Bellman Equation.
+Time is quantized into 4-second intervals, and the electricity used by the appliances is also quantized using our previously announced concept of packetized energy.
 Sec.\ref{section 3} compares the static uniform distribution representation of cooling zone preferences adopted in past work, with the proposed dynamic and non-uniform preference distribution formulation.
 More specifically, it uses the Bellman equation to prove analytical expressions relating the optimal policy to partial differences in the value function.
 Sec.\ref{section:Optimal dynamic policies} proves monotonicity properties of the differential cost function and the optimal policy.
 It also discusses asymptotic behaviour of optimal policy sensitivities as the number of appliances becomes large.
-Sec.\ref{approximate dp algorithm} utilizes the proven properties of the value function and the optimal control to propose and implement \emph{(i)} an assisted value iteration algorithm, and \emph{(ii)} a parametrized functional approximation of the value function, and develops an approximate dynamic programming approach for determining the value of the value function approximation parameters.
-Numerical results are provided to illustrate the performance of the two DP solution algorithms.
-Sec.\ref{conclusion} concludes the paper and proposes future research directions.
+Sec.\ref{approximate dp algorithm} utilizes the proven properties of the value function and the optimal control policy to propose and implement (i) an assisted value iteration algorithm, and (ii) a parametrized approximation of the value function.
+It also develops an ADP approach for estimating the value function approximation parameters. {Numerical results demonstrate the superior performance of dynamic utility versus static utility modeling pricing policies.} Sec.\ref{conclusion} concludes the paper and proposes future directions.